 - rebranded the organization.

 - created new marketing collateral.

 - presented select options to the Executive Committee and incorporated their feedback.

 - partnered with the VP of Marketing to strategize the rollout of the rebrand.

 ’Berta’s Process: Sketches

-’Berta sketched and iterated through many, many concepts before finally landing on the nested circles.
+’Berta sketched and iterated through many concepts before finally landing on the circle of children.
 She worked quickly through ideas using roughly sketches.

 ’Berta’s Process: Logo Explorations and Iterations